iadic/Primate-Nasal-Thermal/README.md

 Performs a **quantitative comparison** of SIREN vs. Biharmonic inpainting using artificial fence mask.

 ## Labelling Process
 The process of semi-manually labelling the primates nose for U-Net training is in this file: Semi-automatic Labelling.
-Example data to test out hwo the labels are generates is in the zip file: labelling.zip.
+Example data to test out how the labels are generates is in the zip file: labelling.zip.

 ##Tracking
 The rest of the files were written in vscode using a Jupter notebook and virtual environments.
 These files cannot be run in google colab as they require `tkinter` library for GUI-based user interaction.
-Zip file called: "test_sequence_for_tracking.zip" contains a primate video sequence, in the form of indiviudal csv raw temperature frames.
-The sequence chosen was not the only one tested, but it is a good test because it is a difficult clip due to primate moving, camera moving, and lighting changing.
+Zip file called: "test_sequence_for_tracking.zip" contains a primate video sequence, in the form of individual csv raw temperature frames.
+The sequence chosen was not the only one tested, but it is a good test because it is a difficult clip due to primate moving, camera moving, and the lighting changing.

 ### 5) Lucas-Kanade Tracking
 Notebook shows different implementations of Lucas-Kanade-based tracking: